jonathankerth/KitchenGPT/README.md

 1. Clone this repository
 2. Install the dependencies with `npm install`
+3. Reverse comments for local hosting if also locally hosting backend.
-3. Start the development server with `npm start`
+4. Start the development server with `npm start`

 ## Deployment